Zero-1729/rocket/docs/Specification.md

 33 // 3; // Yes even though comments begin with '//' Rocket can tell the difference between the floor operator and a comment 12 % 2;

--333; // Also considered an expression
+-333; // Also considered an expression.
+I.e Negate '333'
 ```

 ##### Comaprisons/Equality